112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 Why should we be?
 We are supposed to eat in army messes.
-Every meal we might eat in a French restaurant would use up just that much food, from the Frenchmen's limited supply.
+Every meal we might eat in a French restaurant would use up just that much food, from the Frenchmen’s limited supply.

 <div id="14"><em>14.
 “Every time we go into a night club, we get soaked by these Frenchmen.”</em></div>

 Were you never soaked in a night club at home?
-Compare the prices in Paris night clubs to those in the night clubs you've visited in Miami or New York, Chicago or Los Angeles.
+Compare the prices in Paris night clubs to those in the night clubs you’ve visited in Miami or New York, Chicago or Los Angeles.

 A G.I. comes out of a night club in the States and says, “A buck and half for a Scotch and soda!
 That place is a clip joint!”
 The sane G.I. comes out of a night club in Paris and says “Ninety francs for a shot of cognac!
-That's the French for you — they re all robbers!”
+That’s the French for you — they re all robbers!”

 <div id="15"><em>15.
 “The French are terrible scroungers.
 They keep mooching candy, soap, cigarettes, food from the GIs.
 They have no self-respect.”</em></div>